YLdz-SM/Cockroach-associated-Wolbachia/README.md

 > Query.fas: All GenBank entries of the quested Wolbachia genes (CoxA, HcpA, GatB, Vird4 and Wsp).

 > MLST_Wol_IQ_ML_CF.jplace: The final phylogenetic tree after Branche lenghth correction using FastTree and phylogenetic placement using the Apples software.
+This tree is the final version (https://itol.embl.de/tree/9116312116620381644353101) used in our article.

-# Annotation files for use on ITOL v5. software (https://itol.embl.de/tree/9116312116620381644353101)
+# Annotation files

 > Labels.txt: Tree label for RefMSA.fas.iqtree, CLFml.labelled_tree.newick and MLST_Wol_IQ_ML_CF.jplace tree files.